-In today’s world, many people you know are blogging for SEO.
+In today’s world, many people are blogging for SEO.
 So why do some blogs disappear in the shuffle while others get found online?
 Many of us hear stories where someone hired someone for search engine optimization (SEO) from out of the state or country to blog for them.
 These businesses generally end up with content that is choppy, laden with typos, or doesn’t support the keyword strategy.
 Keep in mind that your blog may be the first time a potential client is interacting with your brand.
 That first impression is everything.

 A clear blog strategy is essential for a business.
 Blogging for SEO is an ongoing art and practice.
 So how do you know if your blog is helping your brand?
 Check your business’s blog against these top requirements.